You can prepare Char siu (Chinese barbecue meat) with chicken, not just pork alone. Here is the recipe for char siu chicken.

 The core ingredients

 Honey is the key ingredient as the name is 蜜汁叉烧鸡 and in Chinese, which means honey char siu chicken.
 Since honey is one of many ingredients in the marinade, the taste difference is insignificant when using different types of honey.
+Honey helps to improve the flavor and form a sticky glaze on the surface.

 Brown sugar is better than white sugar as it has a stronger caramelized flavor.
 However, you can substitute it with white sugar as the impact is not significant.